anishjha93/zerocode-wiki/New-Wiki-Home-(WIP).md

 Introduction
 ===
-[Zerocode](https://github.com/authorjapps/zerocode/blob/master/README.md) helps us to design better Test Cases for our business functionalities and then maintain them easily to avoid sleepless nights.
-We do this simply by configuring, declaring and executing by completely avoiding the glue or boilerplate code.
+[Zerocode](https://github.com/authorjapps/zerocode/blob/master/README.md) helps you to design better Test Cases for your business functionalities and then maintain them easily to avoid sleepless nights.
+You do this simply by configuring, declaring and executing the scenario-files enabling you to completely eliminate the glue or boilerplate coding.

 Super Easy and Reduced Complexity
 ===